 What Is the Layout of a Building Called?

 A building layout is also known as a blueprint.
-These technical drawings can be a sketch or a graphic design.
+These technical drawings can be a sketch or graphic designs.
 Blueprints are often completed by architects, engineers, and designers.
 The process of setting out is where a technician translates the building design to contractors for construction.

 With a building layout, you’ll have a firm understanding of the foundation plan on a ground surface.
 The drawings or renderings will help contractors and builders carry out excavation, positioning, or orientation of the structure through precise definitions laid out by the architect, engineer, or designer.